devbhalodia/3D_breast_cancer_segmentation_using_nnU-net/README.md

 ### 1. Data Preprocessing
  `1_dataprep_&_preprocessing.ipynb`

-- Loads `SUB2.npy` volumes and their corresponding labels
+- Loads all 3 modality volumes and their corresponding labels
 - Normalizes intensities
 - Pads volumes to consistent shape
 - Saves preprocessed volumes to disk for model input